music

 In the above example, if the file save_names already existed, it will be replaced with a copy of names.

-You can type cp -i to get confirmation before replacing a file.
+You can type cp -i to get an interactive confirmation before replacing a file.
 Enter n or just the RETURN key to stop the copy and prevent an overwrite.
 Enter y to go ahead with the copy and replace the old file.

 $ cp -i names saved_names

-overwrite saved? (y/n [n]) n
+overwrite saved_names? (y/n [n]) n

 not overwritten